How to Apply

 These applications are assessed individually and take into account post Year 12 employment and studies.

-To apply for a University of Canberra program at Holmesglen you can:
+To apply for a University of Canberra courses at Holmesglen you can:

 Apply directly on line through the University of Canberra website